plainsquirrel/strapi-plugin-lexical/README.md

          ],
        });
      ```
     > **Note:** Prism.js is required even if you don't plan to support code blocks.
-If you find a workaround, please share it with us via a pull request or issue.
+If you find a workaround to avoid this, please share it with us via a pull request or issue.
+We happily skip this installation step if we can!

 ## Usage